Vyral/charletta-wilson/_posts/2020-12-02-q-are-you-living-la-vida-loca.md

 1. **We anchor.** In our house, we do this through our devotion, prayer, and occasional meditation.
 This helps us stay grounded so we don’t slip as easily when unexpected things get thrown at us.&nbsp;
 2. **We sync our calendars.** This is important because our day can get pretty messy when we don’t know how many meetings/obligations we have.&nbsp;
 3. **We eat a healthy breakfast.** Fueling up for the day ahead is a step that can’t be skipped.
 Noah’s favorite thing to eat in the morning: waffles with cinnamon\!&nbsp;
-4. **We get in some physical exercise.** We like to go on walks, play the game of two square, and dance to music.
+4. **We get in some physical exercise.** We like to go on walks, play 2-square, and dance to music.
 Though he’ll try to deny it, Noah loves jamming out to ‘80s tunes\!&nbsp;
 5. **We write each other love notes** on either Post-its or the mirror.
 Noah always leaves thoughtful sticky notes on my iPad.&nbsp;
 6. **We aim for eight hugs a day.** These are probably my favorite part of the day.
 Physical touch keeps the body’s “happy” chemicals flowing.&nbsp;
 7. **We connect with friends.** I always encourage Noah to connect with at least one of his friends, whether through Zoom or on the phone.
-We’re all social creatures at our core, so keeping our relationships nurtured is super important for our overall we-belling and survival.&nbsp;
+We’re all social creatures at our core, so keeping our relationships nurtured is super important for our overall well-being and survival.&nbsp;

-Once you get started experimenting (either with these eight daily pillars or your own), you’ll find it’s easier than you thought.
+Once you get started experimenting (either with these seven daily pillars or your own), you’ll find it’s easier than you thought.
 Be observant, though, and constantly assess what’s working and what’s not.
 Ask a lot of questions of your family members, because everyone’s experience will be different.
 Remember: Experiment with options that serve you, not imprison you.
 Be sure to give yourself a bit of grace, too, because the road ahead may be a long one.&nbsp;

 {% include pullquote.html %}